buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/PropertySets/Pset_ElementSize.md

+# Pset_ElementSize

 Property set with properties about size of the element.
 <!-- end of short definition -->